osteele/p5-server/README.md

 * If `filename` is not supplied, the browser displays sketches and files in the current directory.

-## Notes
+## Implementation Notes

-A “JavaScript-only sketch file” is a JavaScript file that includes a function definition for either the `setup()` or `draw()` functions.
+A “JavaScript-only sketch file” is a JavaScript file that includes a function definition for `setup()` function, and a call to `createCanvas()`.

 Automatic library loading is done by examining the free variables in the sketch.
 A list of libraries, and the global variables that trigger including a library, is in `./config/libraries.json`.

-Limitations:
+## Limitations

 * Generated sketches use a CDN.
 (I may add an option to use local files instead.)
-* I haven't tested this on instance-mode sketches
+* I haven't tested this code on instance-mode sketches.
-* This hasn't been tested on Windows.
+* The code hasn't been tested on Windows.
-* It doesn't recognize scripts inside of HTML files
+* The code doesn't recognize scripts inside of HTML files.
+* Library inference probably doesn't work on ES modules.
+(It parses them, but doesn't pay attention to exports)

 ## License